sreeise/graph-rs-sdk/README.md

     let client = Graph::new_async("ACCESS_TOKEN");

-The async client mainly uses tokio internally for async utilities suchas working with files so it is recommended to use the tokio runtime.

 #### The send method and Graph types
 The send() method is the main method for sending a request.
 The return value will be wrapped in a response object and the body will be one of: